 The Read Manufacturer / Device ID Quad I/O instruction is similar to the Fast Read Quad I/O instruction.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "94h" followed by a four clock dummy cycles and then a 24-bit address (A23-A0) of 000000h, but with the capability to input the Address bits four bits per clock.
 After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out four bits per clock on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 41.
 The Device ID values for the W25Q16JW are listed in Manufacturer and Device Identification table.
-If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.

 Figure 41.
-Read Manufacturer / Device ID Quad I/O Instruction (SPI Mode only)
+Read Manufacturer / Device ID Quad I/O Instruction